CommodoreOS/PCUAE/README.md

 THEC64 Mini, THEC64, THEVIC20, THEA500 Mini - Copyright(c) 2022 RETRO GAMES LTD - https://retrogames.biz

+Become a supporter and help spannernick to develop PCUAE/PCUAAE - https://www.paypal.com/donate/?token=qWVMumPQ58KRZUnjh4khuX2xIMHExwxviGQoH5_64rVv_hNa0ZGivFTSQ8FU8cvoO_KqOJ4KFKV6-xsq&locale.x=EN_US

 Main Site - https://projectcarouselusb.eu/

-Support Forum and main post - https://thec64community.online/thread/603/pcuae-manager

 You can use PCUAE Manager to manage your games on the Carousel and store them, import/export them from/to the PCUAE USB Drive.

 PCUAE Manager - https://thec64community.online/thread/603/pcuae-manager

 It has 6 different modes but only 5 can be installed by the PCUAE Manager, Modes are below...